vandermark1977/Slowstart-Panasonic-Aquarea-Heatpump/README.md

 # Slowstart-Panasonic-Aquarea-Heatpump
-DZvents Domoticz Script to manage the Panasonic (monobloc) heatpump to a slow and efficient startup after restart and/or defrost.
+DZvents Domoticz Script to manage the Panasonic heatpump to a slow and efficient startup after restart and/or defrost.

 ## What does the script do?
 The script is triggered by the compressor frequency.
 Normally after a restart or defrost there is often a significant difference between Ta and Ta-target.
 As a result the heatpump will start at high power to reach Ta-target in a short time.
 This script dynamically decreases the Ta-target in steps so that the heatpump doesn't need to provide full power and has a longer&slower (and more profitable) run to a continuous state.
 When Ta reaches Ta-target the T-Shift is raised +1 just as long untill Ta reaches the normal Ta-target.
 As a result the time between defrosts will be longer and startups are executed at lower power.